Curitiba Parana, Brazil Travel Guide

 Traffic in and around Curitiba can be heavy during peak hours (morning and late afternoon commutes).

-Paid street parking ("Zona Azul") is common in central areas and involves purchasing a ticket from designated vendors or an app.
+Paid street parking ("Zona Azul") is common in central locations and involves purchasing a ticket from designated vendors or an app.

-Parking lots are available in shopping malls and commercial areas, but can be expensive.
+Parking lots are available in shopping plazas and business districts, however expensive.
 Many hotels offer parking for guests.

 Curitiba's compact city center and well-connected public transport system make it possible to explore many attractions without a private car.